-In FYE 2016, ITOCHU Corporation obtained the highest rank in the Development Bank of Japan (DBJ) Health Management Rating System for the first time as a general trading company.
-We were also selected as a Health and Productivity Stock for two years in a row in 2016 and 2017 in the Health & Productivity Management Outstanding Organization Recognition Program that is chosen by the Ministry of Economy, Trade and Industry and the Tokyo Stock Exchange.
-In addition to honors such as those, we have been selected as a Health & Productivity Management Outstanding Organization (White 500) for six years in a row up until FYE 2022 since FYE 2017 when we started applying to the program.
+In FYE 2016, ITOCHU Corporation was selected as a Health and Productivity Stock for two years in a row in 2016 and 2017 in the Health & Productivity Management Outstanding Organization Recognition Program that is chosen by the Ministry of Economy, Trade and Industry and the Tokyo Stock Exchange.
+In addition to honors such as those, we have been selected as a Health & Productivity Management Outstanding Organization (White 500) for seven years in a row up until FYE 2023 since FYE 2017 when we started applying to the program.